RES COVID Academic Support fund

 Stream 2 - Early career economists seeking funding for research activities (eg. data purchases, RA assistance);

 Stream 3 - Development and dissemination of innovative economics teaching methods in universities arising from the lockdown.

-Funding examples under stream 1 and 2 include costs related to completing research e.g. data purchase and research assistants.
+Funding examples under stream 1 and 2 include costs related to completing research e.g. data purchase and research assistants, and living costs incurred from an extension.
 Under stream 3, funding expenditure could include licences, equipment and research & technical assistance that result in the development of open resources to support teaching and assessment.

 Awards will be made of up to £10,000 each per PhD student or early career economist.
 Awards of up to £20,000 each will be made for innovative teaching methods.
 The total amount awarded to any one institution will be capped at £50,000.